VinhhDo/Risk-Analysis-Project/README.md

 #### <br />Executives at this company have hired you as a data science consultant to identify the factors that lead to customers fully paying the loan.
 In essence, this exercise aims to predict/classify NotFullyPaid, using all of the other variables as independent variables.

-#### • What factors contribute to loans not being fully paid based on exploratory analysis?
+## Objective • What factors contribute to loans not being fully paid based on exploratory analysis?